Richard-Barrett/Richard-Barrett/README.md

 ### 🪐 Terraform Modules

-The following are a list of terraform modules that I have created
+The following is a list of terraform modules that I have created for different platforms used by developers and enteprises

 ---
 <div>